Keyword gap analysis is an essential key to uncover your hidden keyword opportunities.

 The search will reveal your competitor’s ranking keywords, trending keywords, popular questions, and trending searches.

-On the panel you will get access to further details for each of the keyword, including monthly search volume and number of search results, the competition, and cost per click.
+On the panel, you will get access to further details for each keyword, including monthly search volume and number of search results, the competition, and cost per click.
 This extra information can help you make the best decision whether to target those keywords or not.

 After filtering for relevance, many of these keywords would be great to include in your content strategy.
 They carry the potential of new ranking and conversion opportunities.
 Expand your competitive keyword research and start creating content around them.